 Certain low-risk types of HPV cause genital warts and can lead to abnormal Pap test results.
 There are about 1 million cases of genital warts in the United States and 32 million worldwide which are caused by some type of HPV strain.
 By age fifty, 80% of women will have acquired the HPV.

+The HPV Vaccine is recommended for men and women, boys and girls.
 The Advisory Committee on Immunization Practices (ACIP) is selected by the Secretary of the U. S. Department of Health and Human Services to provide advice and guidance to the Secretary, the Assistant Secretary for Health, and the Centers for Disease Control and Prevention (CDC) on the control of vaccine-preventable diseases.
 The ACIP has recommended that all women ages 11-26 and all men 11 -21 receive the HPV vaccine to reduce the incidence of genital warts, HPV infections, cervical cancer and HPV-related throat and neck cancers.

 Here are some U.S. statistics to consider: